Mekino05/alx-higher_level_programming/0x03-python-data_structures/README.md

-write a function that prints a matrix of integers
+write a function that adds 2 tuples